-The Minister of Finance announced the change in the corporate tax rate from 28% to 27% in the Budget speech on 23 February 2022, on which date it was deemed to be substantively enacted.
+During the prior financial year, the Minister of Finance announced the change in the corporate tax rate from 28% to 27% in the Budget speech on 23 February 2022, on which date it was deemed to be substantively enacted.
 It was effective for years of assessment ending on or after 31 March 2023.
-Therefore, the prior financial year taxation was calculated at 28% and the current financial year taxation is calculated at 27%.